godderis/Paleoclim-CNRS.github.io/_documentation-website/getting_started.md

 ### 4) Viewing changes locally before pushing

-It is possible to _test_ your work before deploying to the server.
+It is important to test your work before deploying it to the server.

 Full documentaiton can be found [here](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll)